l-aldarondo/surfs_up/README.md

 <br/>

 ## Findings
-All the temperatures for the month of June and December converted to DataFrames as shown in Figure 1.1.
+All the temperatures for the month of June and December converted to DataFrames as shown in Figure (a).

 <br/>

 ![june_stations_general_data](./Images/june_temp_df.png)
 ![december_stations_general_data](./Images/december_temp_df.png)<br/>

-#### <sub> Figure 1.1 - DataFrames of all June and December temperatures.
+#### <sub> Figure (a) - DataFrames of all June and December temperatures.

 <br/>